kubernetes-sigs/kueue/site/content/en/docs/tasks/run/jobsets.md

 ### b.
 MultiKueue

 If the JobSet is submitted to a queue using [MultiKueue](/docs/concepts/multikueue) its `spec.managedBy` field needs to be set to `kueue.x-k8s.io/multikueue`.
+Otherwise the its workload will be marked as `Finished` with an error indicating this cause.

 ### c.
 Configure the resource needs